davetustin/Lumin/doc/GameDesignDocument.md

 Sentinel Cameras: Fixed cameras with sweeping light cones, acting as stationary hazards.

-Environmental Lighting: The general ambient light of the map is low, creating clear distinctions between ilBlindSpotated and shadowed areas.
+Environmental Lighting: The general ambient light of the map is low, creating clear distinctions between illuminated and shadowed areas.
 Glowing lines on the floor (like circuitry) provide visual cues and navigation aids without offering cover.

 Interaction & Tasks: